Joint Strategic Needs Assessment

 Dying well

-Most people died of one of four major conditions: cancer (29 per cent of deaths), cardiovascular disease (25 per cent of deaths), respiratory disease (11 per cent of deaths) or dementia (nine per cent of deaths).
-Almost one in three people die at home.
-Three in five people who die have at least one emergency admission in the last three months of life, and around one in 20 have three or more emergency admissions in their last three months of life.
+Most people died of one of four major conditions: cancer (29% of deaths), cardiovascular disease (23% of deaths), respiratory disease (10% of deaths) or dementia (9% of deaths).
+Almost 1 in 3 people die at home.
+3 in 5 people who die have at least one emergency admission in the last three months of life, and 7% have three or more emergency admissions in their last three months of life.

 Read more about what we are doing to improve the health and wellbeing of residents.